mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

     sudo yum install -y poppler-utils unoconv libreoffice-headless

-Note: You can leave out unoconv and libreoffice-headless if you want only pdf support.
+Note: You can leave out unoconv and libreoffice-headless if you want only PDF support.
 This will result in a much smaller list of dependencies.

 pdf.js relies on git submodules, so be sure you have fetched them: